 In addition to working within the existing regulatory frameworks in our operating areas and engaging with local, field-level environmental and fisheries officers with respect to water use and availability, Vermilion’s surface land and community relations groups also actively engage with other stakeholders with respect to water-related matters.
 Landowner consultation is an integral part of all drilling programs and includes dialogue with respect to current water uses and vulnerabilities.
 Where practical, and particularly in agricultural areas, landowners are often engaged in the provision of freshwater to limit risk and facilitate mutual benefit.
 Open attendance (“townhall”) events are also routinely hosted by Vermilion’s operations and community relations teams which provide a forum for stakeholder discussion and communication of water-related concerns.
 Vermilion’s field operations and joint-venture teams are also in regular communication with other industry operators, either through formal industry associations or ad hoc engagements, which allows for a direct sharing of water-related activities and concerns, as well as identification of collaborative opportunities..

-We require 100% of third-party contractors & sub-contractors to be HSE pre-qualified prior to commencing service work.
+We require 100% of third-party contractors and sub-contractors to be HSE pre-qualified prior to commencing service work.
 This includes water-related issues, ranging from compliance with regulations to groundwater protection from spills.
 This helps ensure they have an HSE program in place that meets or exceeds our requirements.
-We also observe & interact with our vendors on an ongoing basis to ensure that they are adhering to Vermilion’s HSE practices, procedures & rules.
-This is essential because we operate in regions with strong regulatory approaches to water and : we prioritize the safety & environmental protection of our communities.
-Our site & work procedures also provide strong oversight of staff and contractor activities.
-We are also conducting a global supply chain risk assessment, analyzing risks based on geography, industry and operations, including climate, environmental and water policies, for suppliers with > $1MM spend in 2019.
+We also observe and interact with our vendors on an ongoing basis to ensure that they are adhering to Vermilion’s HSE practices, procedures and rules.
+This is essential because we operate in regions with strong regulatory approaches to water, and we prioritize the safety & environmental protection of our communities.
+Our site and work procedures also provide strong oversight of staff and contractor activities.
+We are also conducting a global supply chain risk assessment, analyzing risks based on geography, industry and operations, including climate, environmental and water policies, for suppliers with > $1MM spend annually.